 Students are expected to read and think critically, to write effectively, and to understand the fundamentals of literary analysis and written composition.
 Classroom discussion of assigned readings and the construction of related essays are stressed.
 A required research paper demonstrates the student's use of resources in locating, organizing, and presenting materials in an accepted format.
-The Writing Graduation Standard is assessed in this course; 3 hours of lecture per week.
+The Writing Graduation Standard is assessed in this course.
+This course is writing-intensive; 3 hours of lecture per week.
 Prerequisite: Placement level 3 or higher